17 August - 13 September 2022

 Costs and grant amounts

-A further total of 50 000 SEK may be applied for for accompanying family (partner and under-age children).
+A further total of 50 000 SEK may be applied for for accompanying family (spouse/partner and under-age children).
 The standard amount for accompanying family is the same, irrespective of the number of accompanying family members.
-The standard amount for accompanying family may be used as additional costs coverage according to URA’s rules for accompanying family members or corresponding costs.
-Note that you cannot apply for an accompanying family grant later on or during the grant period.
+The standard amount for accompanying family may be used as additional costs coverage according to URA’s rules for accompanying family members who are not self-supporting or corresponding costs.

 The Swedish Research Council assumes that the administrating organisation, as the employer responsible, will cover any costs in excess of the standard amount.